wangzlab/Strain_ID_FL16S/README.md

-# Strain_ID_FL16S
-This is an automated pipeline for microbiome strain identification using Pacbio full-length 16S data.
+# Strain_ID_FL16S: an automated pipeline for strain identification using Pacbio full-length 16S data

 1. Ensure blastn and Rscript is in your system path.
 2. Download 16S_DB.fa, decompress the file, and index the BLASTN database: